 With the Philipp Schwartz Initiative universities and research institutes in Germany have the opportunity to issue a full scholarship to at-risk researchers for a time period of 24 months.
 University of Bremen has already successfully hosted two such researchers.
-The fourth round is open for applications at the moment.
+The fifth round is open for applications at the moment.
 All further information you can find here.

 Fellowship for displaced and at-risk scienits of Lower Saxony